Afzal Tahir

-Muhammad Afzal Tahir NI(M) HI(M) SI(M) LoM (b.
+Muhammad Afzal Tahir NI(M) HI(M) SI(M) (b.
 4 January 1949) was a Pakistan Navy admiral, writer, and the military historian currently serving in the faculty at the Naval War College of Pakistan Navy.

 Admiral Tahir tenured as the Chief of Naval Staff (CNS) of Pakistan Navy from 7 October 2005 until retiring from his military service on 7 October 2008.
 Upon the announcement to the four-star appointment in 2005, he superseded Vice-Admiral Mohammad Haroon who continued to serve under him as Vice-Chief of Naval Staff and was succeeded by newly appointed Admiral Noman Bashir in October 2008.

 Biography

 Family background and naval career

 Muhammad Afzal Tahir was born on 4 January 1949 in Lyallpur (now Faisalabad), Punjab, Pakistan to a Punjabi family who belonged to the Arain tribe.
 His father was a civil servant in the British Indian government who worked as an administrative officer in the Kapurthala State before the partition of India in 1947.

 After the partition that saw the establishment of Pakistan in August 1947, his father joined the Central Superior Services (CSS) and worked as Federal Secretary in various ministerial cabinets.

 After graduating from a local high school in Lyallpur, he was commissioned in the Pakistan Navy as a midshipman on 11 May 1967 and was sent to join the Pakistan Military Academy where he did his initial military training.
 He is the graduate in the class of 40th PMA Long Course and promoted as sub-lieutenant upon his graduation.
 He did his sea training at the Pakistan Naval Academy in Karachi prior to being promoted as lieutenant in the Navy and inducted in Operations Branch.

 He was trained as a surface warship officer and qualified as a naval aviator to fly the Alouette III of Pakistan Army board in the surface warships during the western front of the third war with India in 1971.
 Lt.
 Tahir later saw combat action in the naval operations during the third war with India and served on the minesweepers as an executive officer.

 After the war, Lt.
 Tahir joined the naval aviation in 1974 to continue his training as a naval aviator and was appointed as flag lieutenant to Chief of Naval Staff, Admiral K.R.
 Niazi, from 1981 until 1982.
 He was promoted as lieutenant-commander in 1982 and was posted in Qatar to serve as a military adviser to Qatar military until 1985 when he returned to Pakistan.

 On return from deputation to Qatar in 1985, Lt.Cdr Tahir was appointed Staff Officer (Operations) to the Commander Naval Aviation (COMNAV).
 During the same time, he was promoted as commander and was appointed as executive officer of a destroyer.

 In 1988, Cdr Tahir was sent to attend the Joint Services Staff Course at Joint Services Staff College at Chaklala and upon completion of the course he was appointed to its Directing Staff.